WebAssembly/wasi-threads/README.md

 (TID) &mdash; 32-bit integer with several restrictions.
 TIDs are managed and provided by the WASI host.
 To avoid compatibility issues in wasi-libc, `0` is reserved; `wasi_thread_spawn` should not return it.
-To avoid leaking information, the host may choose to return random TIDs (as opposed to leaking OS TIDs).
+To avoid leaking information, the host may choose to return arbitrary TIDs (as opposed to leaking OS TIDs).

 TIDs returned by `wasi_thread_spawn` must always zero the uppermost three bits:
 - the most significant bit is the sign bit; `wasi_thread_spawn` uses negative